 About the course

-The course will prepare you for doctoral work in sociology and demography and research-intense jobs.
+The MPhil will provide you with a solid foundation for a wide range of careers, including those in academia, preparing you for doctoral work in sociology and demography and research-intense jobs.

 The curriculum emphasises: